Preparing for Enrollment

 Students drop (withdraw from) classes using the “enroll” function in myWNC.
 Deadlines to drop classes are as follows:

-Full-term classes by the Friday of the ninth week of the semester
+Full-term classes by the Friday (or Thursday if Friday is a holiday) of the ninth week of the semester

 Short-term classes four weeks in length or longer by the date that 60% of instruction has occurred